xserveraws/nginx-debian/README.md

 # nginx-debian
-Nginx-Debian With All Official Modules And Some Third Party Modules (Jemalloc & OpenSSL & PageSpeed & Cache-Purge & Brotli)
+Nginx With All Official Modules And Some Third Party Modules (OpenSSL & Jemalloc & PageSpeed & Cache-Purge & Brotli) For Debian

 # Usage
 ```